yr5913/school-web-app/README.md

 11. Added all thymeleaf templates required
 12. Implemented WebMvcConfigurer class for static views
 13. Added static view for the about page
+14. Added controller for the contact page and accepting the data from the form in the contact page using @Requestparam